Menditect/documentation/additional/01-howtos/03-design-tests/test-ui-with-mta.md

 The proposed approach is, for each Mendix Page that you want to test:
 - create one Enumeration, containing the names of the Widgets inside that Page, called `PageName_Widgets` (replace by actual page name).
 - create one Microflow, called `PageName_Locators` (replace by actual page name).

 Using fully-qualified names for the PageName is recommended if the same page name occurs in multiple modules.

+Use only alphanumeric characters (letters and digits) for the names of the Widget in the enumeration.

 Create the Microflow like this:
 - input parameters to identify the Widget to Locate.